swill/csapi/README.md

   --log=<arg>               The log file to be used [default: logs/cs_api.log].
   --clear_log=<arg>         Removes the log each time the API object is created
                               [default: True].
+  --async=<arg>             Boolean to specify if the API should wait for async calls
+                              [default: False].
 ```